spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 * worker types - lists the worker type names you have set up for your project.
 For this project; an Unreal server-worker `UnrealWorker` and an Unreal client-worker `UnrealClient`.
 This project comes with a ready-made launch configuration file `one_worker_test.json`.
 Note that you can call your launch  configuration file any name you choose.

-You can find out more in the SpatialOS Worker SDK documentation about the [launch configuration file](https://docs.improbable.io/reference/14.0/shared/flexible-project-layout/reference/launch-configuration).
-Note that this may contain additional details on parameters that are not relevant to projects based on Unreal
+You can find out more in the SpatialOS Worker SDK documentation about the [launch configuration file](https://docs.improbable.io/reference/14.0/shared/flexible-project-layout/reference/launch-configuration).Note that this may contain additional details on parameters that are not relevant to Unreal projects.

 <%(/Expandable)%>